mhd-ashmal38/Job-Scraper/README.md

 Setup Instructions :-
 1. Clone this repository to your local machine.
 2. Navigate to the project directory and install the required dependencies using npm.
--cd RemotiveJobsScraper
--npm install
 3. Ensure you have AWS credentials configured on your system.
 You can set up your AWS credentials by following the AWS Documentation.
 4. Run the scraper using Node.js.
--node index.js
--This command will launch Puppeteer, scrape the Remotive API, and store the job listings in DynamoDB.

 Dependencies
 ------------